 - Chuck Cunningham Syndrome: Although Usagi's entire family was Demoted to Extra, her mother and brother still made token appearances later in the series, but her father's last appearance was only in the second season.

 - Good Parents: He and Ikuko don't have a big role, but they are portrayed as typical loving parents to their children.

 - Happily Married

-- Henpecked Husband: In the anime, by his own admission.
+- Henpecked Husband: In The Nineties anime, by his own admission.

 - Heroic Bystander: In the Hot Springs Episode when the Tsukinos are on vacation, he attempts to defend his family against the Monster of the Week.

 - He Who Must Not Be Seen: Live-action only; even has his face obscured by a camera at Usagi's wedding.

 - Muggle Foster Parents: Averted.
 Usagi was reincarnated, so the Tsukinos are her biological family.

 - Not So Different: Initially suspicious of Mamoru, but some comments imply he was very similar in his youth.
 It might be that this is what actually bothers him.